corenova/kos/docs/benefits.md

 > does not approximately determine the future

-In as much as we'd like to believe otherwise, our software systems misbehave in ways we cannot predict.
+In as much as we'd like to believe otherwise, our software systems *mis*behave in ways we cannot predict.
 No matter how throughly we attempt to define, analyze, and test our systems, we invariably fail to sufficiently control all the possible ways it can go wrong.